American cuisine: Later ethnic and immigrant influence

 Italian, Mexican and Chinese (Cantonese) cuisines have indeed joined the mainstream.
 These three cuisines have become so ingrained in the American culture that they are no longer foreign to the American palate.
 According to the study, more than nine out of 10 consumers are familiar with and have tried these foods, and about half report eating them frequently.
 The research also indicates that Italian, Mexican and Chinese (Cantonese) have become so adapted to such an extent that "authenticity" is no longer a concern to customers.

 Contributions from these ethnic foods have become as common as traditional "American" fares such as hot dogs, hamburgers, beef steak, which are derived from German cuisine, (chicken-fried steak, for example, is a variation on German schnitzel), cherry pie, Coca-Cola, milkshakes, fried chicken (Fried chicken is of English, Scottish, and African influence), Pepsi, Dr Pepper and so on.
 Nowadays, Americans also have a ubiquitous consumption of foods like pizza and pasta, tacos and burritos to "General Tso's chicken" and fortune cookies.
 Fascination with these and other ethnic foods may also vary with region.

 Other popular foods

+In a 2026 Youguv survey the most popular American foods were French fries, grilled cheese, cheeseburgers, and hamburgers coming joint fourth with mashed potato.

 Fast food

 The United States has a large fast food industry.
 Major American fast food chains include McDonald's, Burger King, Wendy's, Domino's, Pizza Hut, KFC, Popeyes, Subway, Taco Bell, Arby's, Starbucks, Dunkin' Donuts, White Castle, In-N-Out Burger, Sonic Drive-In, Chick-fil-A, Church's Chicken, and Raising Cane's, among numerous other multinational, national, regional, and local chains.
-Traditional American fast food items are hamburgers, french fries, breaded chicken, and pizza, though several chains also offer items from different cuisines modified for American palates, such as tacos, pasta, and stir-fry.
-Many American fast food chains have expanded abroad to other countries, typically offering standard American fare alongside items adapted to appeal to regional tastes within their markets.
+Traditional American fast-food items include hamburgers, French fries, breaded chicken, and pizza.
+However, several chains also offer items from other cuisines adapted for American palates, such as tacos, pasta, and stir-fry.
+Many American fast-food chains have expanded into other countries, typically offering standard American fare alongside items adapted to regional tastes.